Next-Generation Conversational AI: Redefining Customer Engagement

 4.5 min read

 What does the next-generation conversational AI look like?
 Most likely conversational AI tools like ChatGPT, Bard, Klaus, and the many others built on Large Language Models have opened your eyes to the possibilities.
+Conversational AI technology is transforming customer engagement by enabling more natural, efficient, and personalized interactions across multiple channels.
 Generative AI makes it seem like, more than ever, the chatbot resembles a human.
+These advancements are powered by artificial intelligence, which enables chatbots to understand language, learn from interactions, and deliver more accurate responses.

 This is great, and already in customer service, retailers are plugging in product information, FAQs and other domain information to train the AI.
 This means the AI can have up to the minute information.
 But what’s next?